SuperbTUM/real-time-ReID-tracking/README.md

 **Tracking evaluation**

 For the final evaluation, please refer to [this Wiki](https://github.com/mikel-brostrom/yolo_tracking/wiki/MOT-16-evaluation) for details.
-We also have our script file for tracking (May not reliable as running in Colab).
+We also have our script file for tracking.

 ## Tracking Speed

+[The following conclusion is outdated]

 The baseline extractor in DeepSort-YoloV5 implementation is pure ResNet-18.
 The inference speed is 15 ~ 20 ms per frame [need to be re-assessed and OSNet 1.0 is heavy!!! ~100ms per frame] depending on the sparsity of pedestrians with 640 * 640 resolution with Tesla P100.
 It may be slower if bounding box is resized to (128, 256).
 The modified extractor is based on Dense skip connection in ResNet-18 with Squeeze and Excitation Network, only a minor increase on the number of learnable parameters.
 The tracking speed is 17 ms per frame under the same testing environment.
 The speed is acquired with `time` package after the synchronization of CUDA.